 Steps to Access Services

-Book an appointment with an A.S.
-Advisor to discuss your needs and which services you are eligible for, preferably three months before the start of the semester.
+Contact us at email@example.com or 250-828-5023 to book an appointment with an advisor to discuss your needs and which services you are eligible for.

-After the initial appointment, acquire the documentation necessary for accessing the accommodations and/or funding that you discussed with your Advisor.
+Acquire the documentation necessary for accessing the accommodations and/or funding that you discussed with your advisor.

 Make use of the accommodations for which you have been approved.
-Connect with the Learning Specialist and/or Assistive Technology Specialist.
+Connect with the learning specialist or assistive technology specialist.

 Open Learning Students

-Indicate you are a student who may require academic accommodations due to a health condition/disability.
+Indicate you are a student who may require academic accommodations due to a health condition or disability.

-Book a telephone appointment with an A.S.
-Advisor to discuss your individual needs, so that, if eligible, accommodations can be set up before the course begins.
+Contact us at firstname.lastname@example.org or 250-828-5023 to book a telephone or virtual appointment with an Accessibility Services advisor to discuss your individual needs so that accommodations can be set up before the course begins.

 Students with a temporary disability (e.g. a broken arm, concussion, etc.) should first contact instructors to discuss temporary and reasonable accommodations and whether the instructors can provide them.
 If instructors are unable to provide the accommodations or if the prognosis for the temporary disability proves to be longer than expected (more than one semester), the student should contact Accessibility Services.